 You breathed out the smoke away and said, “I want to be the happiest version of me.”

 “Aren’t you happy now?”

 You shrugged, eyes wandering elsewhere but here.
 “I guess I am happy now, with you guys surrounding me.
 I know my people back home were those I love most dear before you guys.
 But… I don’t know, some days I feel like I’m happy enough with me being here with you guys.
 But some other days I just feel like I’m never really feeling whole.
-Like there’s something I’m missing and I don’t know what.”
+Like there’s something I’m missing out and I don’t know what that is.”